Mayo Clinic Care Network Content

 Also, groups offer a place for you to find people who are going through similar situations and can support you.

-To learn about support groups in your community, talk to your doctor, a Parkinson's disease social worker or a local public health nurse.
+To learn about support groups in your community, talk with your healthcare team, a Parkinson's disease social worker or a local public health nurse.
 Or contact the Parkinson's Foundation or the American Parkinson Disease Association.

-You and your family may also benefit from talking to a mental health professional, such as a psychologist or social worker trained in working with people who have chronic conditions.
+You and your family also may benefit from talking with a mental health professional, such as a psychologist or social worker trained in working with people who have chronic conditions.

 Preparing for an appointment

-You're likely to first see your primary care doctor.
-However, you may then be referred to a doctor trained in nervous system disorders (neurologist).
+You're likely to first see your family healthcare professional.
+You may then be referred to a doctor trained in nervous system disorders, called a neurologist.

 Because there's often a lot to discuss, it's a good idea to prepare for your appointment.
-Here's some information to help you get ready for your appointment and what to expect from your doctor.
+Here's some information to help you get ready.

 What you can do